 Not all homes are of the bricks and mortar variety.
-If you’ve set your heart on a new home that’s just a little (or a lot) out of the ordinary, you may need a special type of mortgage.
-These may be referred to as non-standard build mortgages or mortgages for homes of unusual construction.
+If you’ve set your heart on a new home that’s just a little (or a lot) out of the ordinary, you will need to find a lender willing to accept these quirks.

 There’s a lot of properties out there that aren’t your typical brick build with a tiled roof.
-A mortgage for these can be referred to as a non-traditional construction mortgage , sometimes or a non-traditional mortgage.
 Some of these can include the impressive and unique – such as historic properties or converted lighthouses – through to homes made entirely from concrete, as well as steel frames and glass walls!
 High rise flats, timber frame homes and listed properties can also be considered non-standard construction.

-The range of what might be classed as non-standard or unusual construction is very wide and covers everything that is not of the standard brick construction.
+The range of what might be classed as non-standard or unusual construction is very wide and covers everything that is not built with brick walls and a tile roof.

 If you want to buy a property that is outside of the norm, then you will need to find a mortgage lender that will accept its construction type as part of their underwriting criteria.

-The fact that you may need to find a mortgage provider who will accept a property outside their standard construction criteria can sometimes mean that you will have to pay a premium in terms of pricing.
-However, this all depends on the provider’s individual preferences and assessment criteria.
+The fact that you may need to find a mortgage provider who will accept a property outside their standard construction criteria can limit the range of lenders available to you.
+This may mean that some of the best mortgage deals are out of reach.

 Some homes of unusual construction may carry higher risks that can cause the lender to be cautious about lending against that property.
 For example, thatched roofs – while they look great – are a significantly greater fire risk than ordinary tiling.